-Clark & Kent Contractors were selected to construct a new BMX track at Talysarn, south of Caernarfon in the Snowdon National Park of North Wales.
+Clark & Kent Contractors were selected to construct a new BMX track at Talysarn, south of Caernarfon, in the Snowdon National Park of North Wales.
 The £183,000 track at the former Gloddfa Glai site in Talysarn features the same sections first used in the London 2012 Olympic Games.

-The BMX circuit was built on outdoor public space that was once a hotspot for anti-social behaviour and Clark & Kent were primary contractors for this ambitious BMX project.
+The BMX circuit was built on an outdoor public space that was once a hotspot for anti-social behaviour, and Clark & Kent were primary contractors for this ambitious BMX project.
 Works included site clearance, tree removal, ground remediation and drainage installation.

-The BMX track was built with material won from the site, and sub base surfacing was applied and compacted.
+The BMX track was built with material from the site, and sub-base surfacing was applied and compacted.
 Charcoal block paving is the first of its kind in the UK, so the track blends in with surrounding slate quarries and other landscape features.

 The new track was funded by CIST Gwynedd, Mantell Gwynedd, Snowdonia National Park's CAE Fund, Welsh Government, North Wales Police, Cartrefi Cymunedol Gwynedd and Magnox Ltd, with project management undertaken by Gwynedd property consultants Wakemans.

-Both clients and fund providers were extremely satisfied with the results, and the BMX track has proved a resounding success and an asset to the village of Talysarn and North Wales.
+Both clients and fund providers were delighted with the results, and the BMX track has proved a resounding success and an asset to the village of Talysarn and North Wales.
 BMX bike club Cruisers Talysarn, formed in 2000 by a group of residents, set up a community-owned skatepark on the former Gloddfa Glai site and successfully attracted further investment to expand the facilities.

 Client: Cruisers Talysarn, Gwynedd

 Location: Talysarn BMX Track, Station Road, Talysarn, Caernarfon, Gwynedd LL54 6HL